-- 701.6a To create one or more tokens with certain characteristics, put the specified number of tokens with the specified characteristics onto the battlefield. - 701.6b Previously, an effect that created tokens instructed a player to "put [those tokens] onto the battlefield."
+- 701.6a To create one or more tokens with certain characteristics, put the specified number of tokens with the specified characteristics onto the battlefield. - 701.6b If a replacement effect applies to a token being created, that effect applies before considering any continuous effects that will modify the characteristics of that token.
+If a replacement effect applies to a token entering the battlefield, that effect applies after considering any continuous effects that will modify the characteristics of that token. - 701.6c Previously, an effect that created tokens instructed a player to "put [those tokens] onto the battlefield."
 Cards that were printed with that text have received errata in the Oracle card reference so they now "create" those tokens.